OSH Answers Fact Sheets

 The vast majority of stairway falls result from a loss of balance, just as falls are on the level.
 Please see our OSH Answers document on Prevention of Slips, Trips and Falls.

 Because stairway accidents can cause severe injury and even death, building codes for stairs and ramps are justifiably very rigorous.
 Good design can substantially reduce the potential for mis-stepping by providing us with the means to retrieve our balance, but even the best design cannot eliminate falling hazards entirely.
 The need for proper design also applies to ramps.
-The fact is that some incidents can be caused by inattention and unsafe behaviour.
+The fact is that some incidents can be caused by inattention, unsafe behaviour, and inappropriate footwear.

 The best approach to minimize the hazard of falling down stairs is to encourage the building of well-designed stairways, combined with training focused on raising our awareness of the potential for disaster.